-- Beginning with the 2014-2015 school year, a student scoring at the lowest achievement level in reading on the established state assessment for 3rd grade will not be promoted to 4th grade. - If a K 3 student has been identified with a substantial deficit in reading, the teacher will immediately, and with each quarterly progress report, notify parents or legal guardians of the determination and plans for addressing the deficiency, including sharing strategies that parents can use to support reading at home. - A 3rd grade student who fails to meet the academic requirements for promotion to 4th Grade may be promoted for good cause.
+- Beginning in the 2018-2019 school year, a student must score above the lowest two (2) achievement levels in reading on the established state assessment for 3rd grade to be promoted to 4th grade (SB 2157). - If a K 3 student has been identified with a substantial deficit in reading, the teacher will immediately, and with each quarterly progress report, notify parents or legal guardians of the determination and plans for addressing the deficiency, including sharing strategies that parents can use to support reading at home. - A 3rd grade student who fails to meet the academic requirements for promotion to 4th Grade may be promoted for good cause.